 Kolmanskop boasted a police station, which used camels for their patrols, a post office, general dealer, the largest electrical repair plant in Southern Africa, a hospital, bakery, butchery, lemonade and soda-water factory as well as an ice making facility.
 (Ice, soda-water, lemonade and milk were delivered, free of charge, to each household daily) yet, less than 50 years after the town was founded, it was abandoned and left to the desert to reclaim.

-There was such enormous wealth in this small settlement that the houses were lit by electricity, at a time when Germany was still using gas.
+There was such enormous wealth in this small settlement that the houses were lit by electricity, at a time when Germany was still using gas, and their gardens had plenty of self-storage units.
 This electricity was not only used to power all the houses, for free, but it also helped operate the first x-ray machine in the Southern hemisphere.
 The first tram in Africa was all found here, in the middle of this unimaginably hostile terrain!
 As an aside, the hospital also boasted a rather fine wine cellar, and patients were able to pop down to a fortifying tipple!

 In 1927 a casino was built, by experts, in Germany – ensuring perfect acoustics, shipped to Kolmanskop and re-assembled there.
 It is here where the notorious ‘Champagne Parties’ took place… Legend has it that, on occasion, ladies of easy virtue would bathe in champagne for gentlemen’s entertainment.
 Champagne was, after all, cheaper than water!

 When this ‘recreation hall’ as it was known was built, the mine arranged for operas, theatre groups and orchestras to travel out from Europe for the locals’ entertainment, and were always in aid of charity.